HCG Diet Approved Meal Replacement Shakes

 There are some different opinions on whether or not meal replacement shakes should be used at all during the diet.
-Some companies create shakes that fulfill all the requirements of the HCG diet, and will often advertise them as “HCG Shakes”, when really they can be used by anyone, they are just catered to those on the diet.
-Some dieters find that they lose track of their calories and protein too easily while using shakes, while others simply don’t like the taste.
+Some companies create products that fulfill all the requirements of the HCG diet, and will often advertise them as “HCG Shakes”, when really they can be used by anyone, they are just catered to those on the diet.
+Some people find that they lose track of their calories and protein too easily while using shakes, while others simply don’t like the taste.

 What HCG Shake Brands Are Recommended?

 There are many different brands of protein shakes that fit the HCG diet protocol, but within the diet community there are a few standout brands.
 While you may receive something different from your clinic, or find an alternative at your local health food store, these are brands you can try if you’re looking for something a little different.